clarkzjw/starlink-geoip-data/README.md

 which means the Starlink users with public IPv4 addresses within the subnet `98.97.32.0/24` are associated with the PoP location in Seattle.
 </details>

-We only started checking DNS PTR records automatically and generate this report by GitHub Actions after `2024-08-05`.
+We only started checking DNS PTR records automatically and generating this report by GitHub Actions after `2024-08-05`.

-**Note that**: It is only meaningful to check the corresponding DNS PTR records for the GeoIP feed at the time of the original data collections.
+**Note that**: It is only meaningful to check the corresponding DNS PTR records for the GeoIP feed at the time of the original data collection.
 The DNS PTR records for a given subnet may change over time.

 The structure of the `geoip-{date}.json` file is as follows: